memphis-iis/GLUDB/docs/config.md

   DB mapping won't work as a default in every case.
 * We always check for the default database mapping last, so mapping to object would be the last thing checked before the actual default.
-So mapping `object` wouldn't actually get you anything unless you have a very strange case.
+So mapping `object` wouldn't actually get you anything unless you have a strange case.

 ## DynamoDB Back End